 The LG OLED TV C8, on the other hand, comes with a unique looking stand.
 This curve stand design actually serves as a mechanism to direct sound towards the viewer.
 This then results in a more direct sound with clearer voices.
 In addition, C8 has a better grip of the bass than the B8 and the previous C and B OLED ranges.
 Adding some depth to the overall sound experience.

 LG expects to sell both models in greater quantities compared to last year’s.
-The C7, with its reasonable price tag, was a huge seller in 2017 especially during the Black Friday sale that made LG cut the price of C7 down to £1500.
+The C7, with its reasonable price tag, was a huge seller in 2017, especially during the Black Friday sale.
 In our opinion, if you want the best value for your money, the OLED C8 4K TV is the one to go for, this is the model that anyone eyeing on the best value from an OLED TV should keep an eye on.

 LG OLED 4K TV – E8

-The LG OLED 4K TV E8 is the cheapest LG OLED TV that features the Picture on Glass design and the only OLED 4K TV that has a built-in speaker at the same time.
-That’s the only difference of the E8 compared to G8 and W8.
+The LG OLED 4K TV E8 is the cheapest that features Glass design and built-in speaker at the same time.
+That’s only the difference of E8 from G8 and W8.
 The LG E8 focuses on the picture and its design.
-It’s mostly designed for people who want to purchase an OLED TV but already has an existing sound system.
+It mostly designed for people who want to purchase an OLED TV that have a sound system.
 This then cuts the price of the TV.

 LG OLED 4K TV – G8

-The LG OLED G8 is the brand’s popular G series OLED and was the original ‘Signature’ model.
-The G8 was designed to really show off the company’s capability, technology, and talents.
+The LG OLED G8 is the most popular G series and the original ‘Signature’ model.
+G8 designed to show the company’s capability, technology, and talents.
 With G8, get the elegant ‘picture on glass’ design, which we find flashier and more fancy looking than the W series’ minimalist aesthetics design.

 LG OLED 4K TV – W8

-The LG OLED W8 is the flagship and the ultimate OLED 4K TV model within LG’s arsenal.
-It is also known or more commonly known as the “Wallpaper TV”.
-It features an ultra-thin screen that is designed to be mounted on your wall with magnets.
-The sound system and connections sit separately in the soundbar which is then attached to the screen via a thin (nearly invisible) ribbon cable.
+It is known as “Wallpaper TV”.
+It features an ultra-thin screen that designed to mounted on your wall with magnets.
+The sound system and connections sit separately in the soundbar attached to the screen via a thin ribbon cable.
 Compared to the 2017 LG OLED W7, the W8 looks virtually identical to it in terms of design.
 Although the picture performance is by far better than the W7.